statamic/docs/content/collections/docs/fields.md

 }
 ```

 Alternatively, you can use translation keys.
 The keys can be whatever you want.
 The first part denotes the filename, and everything else is the array key.
-If you do this, you'll need to provide the English strings too.
+If you do this, you'll need to provide the Default/English strings too.

 ```yaml
 fields: